LifeTimeScriptKiddie/LifeTimeScriptKiddie.github.io/notes/Week 3 Automation/Automate OSWE starting routine.md

 # Function to execute Git commands

-// This is where i upload my notes to github.
-The github token is loaded in env. def run_git_commands():
+# This is where i upload my notes to github.
+The github token is loaded in env.
+Not sure if this is the most secure way.
+However, when I clone the repository to a different location, I didn't see the token value.
+So I will assume this is safe somewhat.
+If there is a better option, please let me know.
+def run_git_commands():
     command = "cd ~/Documents/Notes && git add . && git commit -m 'Automatic commit' && git push"
     subprocess.run(command, shell=True)

 # Function to ask for shutdown confirmation
+# This is to terminate the host.
 def shut_down():
     response = input("Do you want to shut off the system now? (yes or no): ") if response.lower() == 'yes':